programminghistorian/ph-submissions/en/drafts/originals/data-into-choropleth-maps-with-python-and-folium.md

     memory usage: 1.3+ MB
 ```

-## Define the Question
+## Counting the Data by County
 Now that we have a DF with data (`ff_df`) and a DF with county geometries (`counties`) that share a common field (`FIPS`) we are ready to draw a map.

-What do we want to show?

-For our first map, we will show which counties had the most instances of police killing civilians.
+For our first map, we will draw a map that uses colors and shading to show the number of cases of police killing civilians.
 We will create a new DF (`map_df`), which will summarize the data in the `ff_df` so we can create a choropleth map with it.

 We can do this by simply doing a `value_counts()` on the `FIPS` column: